 - head trauma

-What Does Cat Head Pressing Look like?
+What Do Cats Head Pressing Look Like?

 A head pressing cat will persistently press his head against a solid surface for no apparent reason and for extended periods of time.